-- (1) Every tier 1 territorial authority must monitor the extent to which development is occurring in each of the following zones as anticipated by the development outcomes included in the objectives for the zone: - (a) city centre zones - (b) metropolitan centre zones - (c) town centre zones - (d) mixed use zones - (e) high density residential zones - (f) medium density residential zones - (g) general residential zones. - (2) If monitoring under this clause indicates that development of scorules are not being realised, the territorial authority must, as soon as practicable. - (a) undertake an assessment to identify whether routions of the district plan (individually and cumulatively), or any other rac ors (and if so, what factors), or both, are contributing to the failure to realise development outcomes; and - (b) give public notice (as defined in the Act) of the results of the assessment. - (3) If the assessment indicates that provisions of a district plan are contributing to the failure to realise development uncomes, the territorial authority must change its district plan to address the uncomes. - (4) If the assessment indicates the other factors are contributing to the failure to realise development out omes, the traitorial authority must consider alternative methods to improve the rate of trait ation (such as the use of incentives for site amalgamation). - (5) Any plan change required under subclause (3) must be notified as soon as practicable, and no later than 12 months after the assessment is publicly notified.
+- (1) Every tier 1 territorial authority must monitor the extent to which development is occurring in each of the following zones as anticipated by the development outcomes included in the objectives for the zone: - (a) city centre zones - (b) metropolitan centre zones - (c) town centre zones - (d) mixed use zones - (e) high density residential zones - (f) medium density residential zones - (g) general residential zones. - (2) If monitoring under this clause indicates that development outcomes are not being realised, the territorial authority must, as soon as practicable: - (a) undertake an assessment to identify whether provisions of the district plan (individually and cumulatively), or any other factors (and if so, what factors), or both, are contributing to the failure to realise development outcomes; and - (b) give public notice (as defined in the Act) of the results of the assessment. - (3) If the assessment indicates that provisions of a district plan are contributing to the failure to realise development outcomes, the territorial authority must change its district plan to address the deficiency. - (4) If the assessment indicates that other factors are contributing to the failure to realise development outcomes, the territorial authority must consider alternative methods to improve the rate of realisation (such as the use of incentives for site amalgamation). - (5) Any plan change required under subclause (3) must be notified as soon as practicable, and no later than 12 months after the assessment is publicly notified.